yaseenkady/tree.pro/6_reproductive_system/1_female_reproductive_system/7_vagina/vaginitis/trichomoniasis.md

 (Less than 4.5)

 Trichomonas vaginalis
-(Microscopy with clue cells with irregular boarder with bacteria)

-# Diagnostic

-# $

-Metronidazole

-# !
+(Microscopy of 10um protozoa with flagella)